jonatasprog/BDDprovaautomacao/README.md

 ## Usage

+* At first, build the solution by going to Build > Build Solution
-To run our tests we just need to make sure that NUnit3 Test Adapter has detected our BDD features on Test Explorer.
+* Now to run our tests we just need to make sure that NUnit3 Test Adapter has detected our BDD features on Test Explorer.
 Then we can run It according to the selected test.

 To open Test Explorer go to Test > Windows > Test Explorer: The Test Explorer lists the Test Studio tests within the currently opened solution.